nacnudz/Bell-Music-Creator/replit.md

 # Overview

 This is the Bell Music Creator - a Streamlit-based audio processing application that allows users to upload music files and combine them with bell sounds.
-The application crops music files to 3 minutes, adds fade effects, and appends bell files.
+The application supports trimming the start of audio files, cropping to custom durations, and adding fade in/out effects before appending bell files.
 It features a bell file library system where users can save and reuse bell files via a dropdown selector, along with the option to upload new bell files.

 # User Preferences